EmmaBinx18/License-Renewal/README.md

 Swaggar Documentation:

 ## Requests
 All requests need to include a `Bearer Token` as well as the `X-API-VERSION` header specifying the api version requested.
+If an API version is not provided, the most recent version of the API will be used as the default.

 ## Response Codes
 ### Response Codes